 Challenge 4: Legacy EHR Integration

-Problem: Epic EHR API limitations for bulk document import.
+Problem: EHR API limitations for bulk document import.

 Solution: